ChetHarrison/grunt-jsdoccer/README.md

 grunt jsdoccer:doc
 ```

-Your documentes will be saved at `jsdoccer/documentation`.
+Your documents will be saved at `jsdoccer/documentation`.

 ### Configuration